Ever since I started setting goals back in 2001 my life has changed dramatically.

 - Builds confidence and momentum quickly

 Instead of having a goal to read 50 books this year, have a goal to read one book per week, or one chapter per day.
-(You can also listen to audio books whilst you commute and do other things which takes no extra time).

 Instead of having a goal to save $12, 000 this year, have a goal to save $1, 000 per month, or $250 per week.